Full Breakdown of Trip Costs | What to Bring

-This course will be offered through Study Abroad in May, 2022.
+This course is offered through Study Abroad in May.
+Apply Now!

-For 2022, our class will be traveling to the island of St. John, US Virgin Islands.
-We will be staying at either the Cinnamon Bay Campground or a campground at Neptune’s Lookout at Historic Estate Susannaberg with views of Hawksnest and Caneel Bays and the island of St. Thomas.
+Our class will be traveling to the island of St. John, US Virgin Islands.
+We will be staying at the recently reopened Cinnamon Bay Campground .
 We will spend most days snorkeling the amazing fringing reefs that surround St. John, traveling via open air safari taxis.
 On our last full day on the island, we will circuit the island on a sailboat, stopping to snorkel at some more remote locations.

 - Familiarize yourself with the list of things to bring